 In this article, we’ll detail the upside and benefits of weekend getaways vs. traditional, longer vacations, provide some tips on how to pack an itinerary into just three days, and reveal some of the key reasons travel insurance is a must-have for shorter trips.

-But it’s just not always realistic or even possible.
-And repackaging a traditional long-form vacation into three days comes with plenty of appeal.
+Repackaging and condensing a traditional long-form vacation into weekend getaways comes with plenty of appeal.
 First, there’s the spontaneity factor.
 Don’t underestimate the value of booking travel that delivers near instant gratification.
-You might spend months or more planning and anticipating your big summer family vacation, carefully coordinating where to stay for 10 nights, where to eat 30 meals, as well as plotting out all the other Xs and Os.
+You might spend months or more planning and anticipating your two-week summer vacation, carefully coordinating where to stay for 10 nights, where to eat 30 meals, as well as plotting out all the other Xs and Os.
 But planning a weekend getaway is much easier.
-You can plan and book it over a coffee, waiting only weeks or even days to take off.
+You can coordinate the details and book it over lunch, counting down the mere weeks or days until departure.

 Then there is the no-brainer benefit of cost.
 Yes, traveling over the weekend may come at a bit more of a premium than during the week, in terms of hotel rates and airfare (more on this below.)
 But the fact that you’re only away from home for three-ish days presents a much more approachable budget.
 To illustrate this point, let’s do the quick and dirty math, comparing a hypothetical 3-day getaway to a 10-day vacation.
 Let’s assume that your daily spend per day for the three-day trip per person is $250, including accommodations, meals, and attractions.
 Let’s then assume that your average daily spend for that 10-day trip is $200, applying a bit of a discount to account for advanced booking discounts, weekday stays and other factors.
 That adds up to a grand total of $2,000 per person for the 10-day trip and $750 per person for the three-day trip.
 That’s a savings of $1,250 per person for the shorter trip!

-With all these factors taken together, it’s not hard to swallow the growing belief that shorter vacations are less stressful, with this peace of mind tied to everything from less time spent packing to lowers costs — and the fact that you’ll have more weekend getaways to look forward to down the road.
-It’s always a bit of a downer when you return from your one annual vacation in the middle of March — and have 12-months-plus before your next getaway.2
+With all these factors taken together, it’s not hard to swallow the growing belief that shorter vacations are less stressful, with this peace of mind tied to everything from less time spent packing to lower costs — and the fact that you’ll have more weekend getaways to anticipate down the road.
+It’s always a bit of a downer when you return from your one annual vacation in the middle of March — and have 12-months-plus before your next getaway.1

 With a weekend getaway, it’s all about maximizing your time.
 Don’t worry, we have a few tips to get you there…

-Here are just a few examples of how travel insurance can come up big for small trips
+We’ve talked a bit about why travel insurance is essential for weekend getaways.
+Here are a few examples of how travel insurance can come up big for small trips:

 With the right planning and execution, it’s entirely possible to shrink a traditional week (or longer) trip into weekend getaways.
-Sure, you’ll have to compromise here and there.
+Sure, you may have to make small compromises here and there.
 And maybe even return to the destination to catch everything you missed the first time around.
 But experiencing a destination in 72 hours is becoming more practical and more popular.